duch3201/scribbledown/readme.md

 btw if you create a template and you'd like to show it off, create an issue and i'll gladly put a link to it in this readme!

+## Plugins
+Scribbledown supports plugins! to learn more check out [plugins.md](/plugins.md)

 ## attribution

-to built scribbledown i used these libraries
+to build scribbledown i used these libraries
 * compression
 * express
 * cssnano